Categories: Undergraduate Courses

 ARH 420 Structures: Systems Investigation

 ARH 420 Structures: Systems Investigation Develop your structural intuition by breaking physical models.
-Working with a structural engineer and an architect, you will invent a structural system for your studio project that is integral to the architectural design identity, and compare structural behaviors of different building geometries using load path diagrams.
+Working with a structural engineer and an architect, you will invent a structural system for your studio project that is integral to the architectural design identity and compare structural behaviors of different building geometries using load path diagrams.
 You must take…

-ARH 430 Climate & Energy Use: Sustainable Strategies
+ARH 430 Sustainable Design

 ARH 450 Studio 8 Housing and Integrated Design